I’m not the kind of person who will preach to you, that you need to painstakingly plan out every moment of your Vietnam Tour.

 There’s no look left and right before crossing.
-It more of a look straight ahead and pray.
+It is more of a look straight ahead and praying.

-Crossing the road in Ho Chi Minh is an adventure unto its self.
+Crossing the road in Ho Chi Minh is an adventure unto itself.

-And despite the chaos, the city manages to charm you with its genuine people, rooftop bars, charming neighborhoods, and captivating markets.
+And despite the chaos, the city charms you with its genuine people, rooftop bars, charming neighborhoods, and captivating markets.

 But you wouldn’t know it from visiting the city.

 A blanket of optimism covers Ho Chi Minh’s.
-Locals are forward-looking and hopefully for the future.
+Locals are forward-looking and hope for the future.

 As a traveler, there’s no shortage of things to do in Ho Chi Minh.